dantasse/ssuiweb2014/p2/project2.md

 #### DoodleImage
 Inherits from: Drawable

 A DoodleImage object draws an image.
+This may be a bit trickier than the other primitives to implement, because it has to load the image file before being drawn.
+You can get around this by making draw() wait until the image is loaded, or by making the whole Doodle wait to be drawn until all the images are loading.
+Your solution here might be a little hacky, that's ok.

 Constructor Parameter: